Having a clear idea of exactly what you are hoping to achieve by exporting will give you the best chance of success.

 It is inevitable that a company will experience problems and difficulties on an export journey.
 These issues will require additional effort and the unwavering support of senior management - which is essential.
 The organisation must be seen to support their strategy and staff for the long run.

-Areas that require thorough planning are covered in detail throughout this Exporters Guide.
+Areas that require thorough planning are covered in detail throughout the International Business Section of the BIG Hub.

 Establishing in a new market requires considerable funding.
 One of the major barriers companies experience in realising their export potential is the cost associated with developing their distribution networks and general marketing activities.
 Developing an export market is equal to creating a whole new business requiring an export market plan with budget forecasts, performance measures and targets.